smaclell/smaclell.github.io/_drafts/what-is-your-rollback-plan.md

 minutes and rollback changes when needed.

 We needed to plan so that all our migration scripts could run online.
-Most migrations are minor and don't need alot of effort.
-Where it starts to get much harder is data needs to be migrated between tables or shifting large parts of the schema such as splitting/combining/killing tables.
+Most migrations are minor and don't need a lot of effort.
+Where it starts to get much harder is when data needs to be migrated between tables or shifting large parts of the schema such as splitting/combining/killing tables.
 These are some successful strategies we have used to perform safe online migrations: